After retailer breaches, SEC plans roundtable on cybersecurity

-WASHINGTON (Reuters) - The Securities and Exchange Commission said on Friday that it plans to hold a roundtable next month to discuss cybersecurity, after massive retailer breaches refocused the attention of the business community and policymakers on the area.
+WASHINGTON, Feb 14 (Reuters) - The U.S. Securities and Exchange Commission said on Friday that it plans to hold a roundtable next month to discuss cybersecurity, after massive retailer breaches refocused the attention of the business community and policymakers on the area.

 The SEC said that it would hold the event on March 26 to talk about the challenges cyber threats pose for market participants and public companies.